AgostonPali/Darts-game-HW/README.md

-# Mechatronic Simulation: Darts Pro 301
+# Mechatronic Simulation: Darts Game 301

 ## Project Description
 This project is a 2D, physics-based darts simulator developed for a university mechatronic simulation assignment.
 The program utilizes the kinematic equations of projectile motion to calculate the dart's flight trajectory based on the user's horizontal and vertical aiming inputs.